Consultation with Maori

 Ata tirohia ki te ngaru nui, te ngaru roa, te ngaru paewhenua, hei kara mō tātau.

-If you are interested in being involved, please email email@example.com
+If you are interested in future events, please email email@example.com

 We often hold public outreach events around the country.
 These, like our consultation hui, are another way to find out more about current trade negotiations and have your say.

 We are keen to share information and to hear from tangata whenua on trade agreements.